-The exercise price for each stock option awarded to our current executive officers under our equity compensation program is the average of the high and low price for our common stock on the date of grant.
+The exercise price for each stock option awarded to our executive officers under our equity compensation program is the average of the high and low price for our common stock on the date of grant.
 As discussed above, our board generally grants employee options two times per year, on the date of its mid-summer meeting, usually in July, and on the date of its first meeting of each new year, usually in late January or early February.
+Supplemental equity grants are made at scheduled MDCC meetings at the time when the MDCC determines they are appropriate in order to meet the objectives of our compensation program.
 Board and committee meetings generally are scheduled at least a year in advance, and scheduling decisions are made without regard to anticipated earnings or other major announcements by the company.